gomorpheus/morpheus-docs/administration/tenants/configuring_multi_tenancy.rst

 #.
 From the Master Tenant, navigate to Infrastructure, Hosts
 #.
 Select either the Hosts, Virtual Machines or Bare Metal tab
 #.
 Click the name of the resource
 #.
-Select :guilabel:`Edit` in the top right of the resource page to bring up the config modal.
+Select :guilabel:`Edit` in the resource page to bring up the config modal
 #.
 From the "Visibility" drop down, select either "Public" or "Private"
 #.
-Select :guilabel:`Save Changes` in the lower right of the modal
+Select :guilabel:`Save Changes`

 .. image:: /images/advanced/configuring_multi_tenancy-d738d.png